Developer Docs

 (async () => {

-const res = await chat("Say hello from Lyren.");
+const result = await chat("Say hello from Lyren and use my saved memory.");

 })();